diyachan/aidoru-addons/README.md

 # aidoru-addons
 "Because I shit at naming things"

-Small overlays for a pretty small selection of apps
+Small substratum overlays for a pretty small selection of apps

 ## What's 'themed'?